Sapphire & Steel: Production and transmission

 The programme ran for four years and 34 episodes, each lasting about 25 minutes and generally included a précis of the preceding episode.
 The first and second stories were shown in the summer of 1979, the second story's transmission interrupted by industrial action at the ITV network which led to a repeat of the story in 1979.
 The third and fourth stories were transmitted in January 1981, and the fifth in August 1981 with a sixth story "in the can" for future transmission.
-The audience figures were unusually high for a science fiction series with the first episode, gaining 11.8 million viewers and finishing as the fourth most watched programme of the week across all channels.
+The audience figures were unusually high for a science fantasy series with the first episode, gaining 11.8 million viewers and finishing as the fourth most watched programme of the week across all channels.
 This continued with a further seven episodes of the first year appearing in the top 20.
 Three more episodes in 1981 and one in 1982 also entered the top 20 ratings.

 By this time, production costs were increasing.
 The programme had been allocated a minuscule production budget, which led to the use of simple staging and minimal special effects, ultimately contributing to the uneasy atmosphere of the show.
 The high profile and limited availability of the principal actors, Lumley and McCallum, meant that shooting was somewhat sporadic, and the programme's producers ATV were in the process of being reorganised into the new Central Independent Television; all factors which led to the series' demise.
 Central felt that viewers might mistake the new programmes for repeats of old ones, and broadcast the final, four-part story in late August 1982 to very little fanfare.
 Despite this, the first episode gained a high rating and finished in the top 20 most-watched programmes of the week.
 The show has never been repeated on UK terrestrial television, but some episodes were shown on the satellite and cable station Bravo in the mid-1990s.
-The programme has also been made available for free online by ShoutFactoryTV.com.
+The program is available free online at ShoutFactoryTV.com and Freevee, and with a subscription at Prime Video or ITVX.

 The UK digital channel Forces TV acquired the series, showing two episodes each weekday evening from 1 June 2020.
-The complete series was added to BritBox in August, 2020.
+The complete series was added to BritBox in August, 2020 and is currently also available to stream free in the UK on ITVX Player.
+The UK digital channel Rewind TV began showing the series, again two episodes each day from October 2024.

+As of April 2025, episodes 1-6 of Adventure One - Escape Through A Crack In Time are available to view on the ITV Retro YouTube Channel.